GSA Capital Partners LLP Takes Position in GAN Limited (NASDAQ:GAN)

 GSA Capital Partners LLP acquired a new stake in GAN Limited (NASDAQ:GAN) during the 1st quarter, Holdings Channel.com reports.
 The fund acquired 20,935 shares of the company’s stock, valued at approximately $381,000.

 GAN has been the topic of several research reports.
 Craig Hallum restated a “hold” rating and issued a $20.00 price target (down from $28.00) on shares of GAN in a research note on Thursday, April 1st.
-Zacks Investment Research downgraded shares of GAN from a “hold” rating to a “strong sell” rating in a research note on Wednesday, May 26th.
-Finally, B. Riley reiterated a “buy” rating on shares of GAN in a research note on Monday, May 24th.
+B. Riley restated a “buy” rating on shares of GAN in a research note on Monday, May 24th.
+Finally, Zacks Investment Research downgraded shares of GAN from a “hold” rating to a “strong sell” rating in a research note on Wednesday, May 26th.
 One analyst has rated the stock with a sell rating, one has given a hold rating and three have issued a buy rating to the company’s stock.
 GAN has an average rating of “Hold” and an average target price of $28.40.

-GAN (NASDAQ:GAN) last posted its earnings results on Sunday, May 16th.
-The company reported ($0.11) EPS for the quarter, missing analysts’ consensus estimates of ($0.02) by ($0.09).
-The company had revenue of $27.84 million during the quarter, compared to the consensus estimate of $24.81 million.
+GAN (NASDAQ:GAN) last announced its quarterly earnings data on Sunday, May 16th.
+The company reported ($0.11) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.02) by ($0.09).
+The firm had revenue of $27.84 million for the quarter, compared to analyst estimates of $24.81 million.
 GAN had a negative return on equity of 12.65% and a negative net margin of 46.37%.
-GAN’s quarterly revenue was up 263.0% compared to the same quarter last year.
+The company’s revenue for the quarter was up 263.0% compared to the same quarter last year.
 On average, analysts predict that GAN Limited will post -0.46 EPS for the current fiscal year.

 In other news, Director David Goldberg sold 7,500 shares of the stock in a transaction dated Wednesday, May 26th.
 The shares were sold at an average price of $17.14, for a total value of $128,550.00.
 Following the completion of the transaction, the director now owns 26,147 shares of the company’s stock, valued at $448,159.58.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.